r-hub/pkgsearch/README.md

     #>   https://github.com/r-lib/xml2

-The `more()` function can be used to display the next batch of search hits, batches contain ten packages by default. `ps()` is shorter alias to
+The `more()` function can be used to display the next batch of search hits, batches contain ten packages by default. `ps()` is a shorter alias to
     `pkg_search()`: